Skip to content

 CSS align-items Property

 The CSS align-items property specifies the default alignment for flex items.
-It is similar to the justify-content property but the vertical version.
+It is similar to the justify-content property, but aligns items along the cross axis (typically vertical, depending on flex-direction).

 This property is one of the CSS3 properties.